 In June Ben joined SOMI for another three days of training in Medical Massage protocols.
 I have always enjoyed Ben’s professional attitude and charming personality.
 Just before saying our final goodbye in the parking lot, Ben turned to me and said: “You know we all are SOMI’s troops!”

-I smiled and replied: “Troops is an overstatement; maybe less than a battalion.”
-Ben’s reply was priceless: “Yes, maybe a battalion, but it is a battalion of sharpshooters!”
+I smiled and replied: “Troops are an overstatement; maybe less than a battalion.”
+Ben’s reply was priceless: “Yes, maybe we are a battalion, but it is a battalion of sharpshooters!”

 Dr. Ross Turchaninov, Editor-in-Chief